-In a 2001 report entitled "Crossing the Quality Chasm: A New Health System for the 21st Century," the Institute of Medicine noted that, "Because of the special vulnerability that accompanies illness or injury, coordination of care takes on special importance.
+In a 2001 report entitled "Crossing the Quality Chasm: A New Health System for the 21st Century," the Institute of Medicine (now the National Academy of Medicine) noted that "Because of the special vulnerability that accompanies illness or injury, coordination of care takes on special importance.
 Many patients depend on those who provide care to coordinate services-whether tests, consultations, or procedures-to ensure that accurate and timely information reaches those who need it at the appropriate time."
 Health care providers and organizations need to work together to coordinate their efforts to provide safe, quality care.8